padrino/padrino-docs/guides/03_features/01_padrino-admin.html.md

-For Another example, let's suppose that you need your **admin** account to do certain things and have access to certain controller actions, and your **editor** account needs to be restrained to get access to those same admin actions.
+For Another example, let's suppose that you need your **admin** account to do certain things and have access to certain controller actions, and your **editor** account needs to be prevented from accessing those same admin actions.

-Padrino admin generator, will create for you a new `Account` model with a default `role` attribute.
+The padrino admin generator can create a new `Account` model with a default `role` attribute.

 ```ruby